 In panels C and D we exploit GRF predictions \textit{within} each of these $80$ age-schooling combinations.
 They show ATE estimates among the most (least) resilient CATE quartile \textit{within} each combination.
 In (almost) all $80$ cases, the GRF identifies at least a quarter of workers with ATEs below the overall grand mean, and a quarter with ATEs above the overall grand mean.
 The worst-affected quartile (as identified by the GRF) of $30$ year-old university graduates has larger earnings losses than the least affected quartile of $55$-year old compulsory school graduates.

-These results clearly illustrates the GRF's ability to predict heterogeneity (across data folds) even within narrowly defined subsets of the data.
-The red (shaded) bars of Figure \ref{fig5_interquartile} illustrate how the GRF finds treatment-effect heterogeneity within age and schooling combinations.
+These results illustrate that our CATE estimates accurately uncover heterogeneity (across data folds) even within narrowly defined subsets of the data.
+It also highlights that policy targeting is complex as job-loss effects vary both within and across worker-types.
+The red (shaded) bars of Figure \ref{fig5_interquartile} illustrate treatment-effect heterogeneity within age and schooling combinations.
 The bars show differences in means across CATE quartiles defined \textit{within} age-schooling cells.
 Much of this \say{within heterogeneity} is related to industry and location characteristics.
 A more direct illustration of the importance of industry and location characteristics is shown in Figure \ref{fig7_Extreme} in the appendix; it illustrates a strong relationship to manufacturing intensity and population density for the extreme age-education groups of those younger than 30 with at least a bachelor's degree and older than 50 with only 9 years of schooling.